When to plant Valerian in Stark County, IL

 When to Plant Valerian in Stark County, IL

-May to-do list for Stark County, Illinois
+Top priorities for Stark County, Illinois gardeners in June

 Valerian is a tall perennial herb with fragrant white or pink flower clusters, valued for its root which is used as a natural sleep aid.
 It attracts pollinators and earthworms.